-It’s official.
-The Big Ass Crawfish Bash grabbed the Guinness World Record for the most crawfish served in an 8-hour period on April 1.
+In 2017, the Bigass Crawfish Bash grabbed the Guinness World Record for the most crawfish served in an 8-hour period.
 Almost 15,000 people consumed nearly 60,000 pounds of crawfish served up by 87 boiling teams.
-The Bash also raised a record $100,000 for Camp Hope, a place that helps veterans and their families cope with PTSD.
+The Bash also raised a record $124,000 for charities, including Camp Hope, a place that helps veterans and their families cope with combat PTSD.

 How the crawfish bash started

 There are some changes from the original story I heard, but that happens with memories.
 The basics are these.
-A few years ago, a funeral director, an electrician and a pipeline inspector were sitting around a fish camp on Moses Lake at Dickinson Bayou.
-Mark Crowder, Quentin Severin and Tiny had spent the day boiling up pots of crawfish and feeding a big bunch of friends.
+A few years ago, a funeral director, an electrician and a pipeline inspector were spending New Year’s at a fish camp on Moses Lake at Dickinson Bayou.
+Mark Crowder, Quentin Severin and Tiny Guidry were relaxing over a few beers .

 That first year, plans for 500 pounds of crawfish grew to 3,500 pounds and then to 4,800 pounds almost overnight.
-Two weeks before the event, it was moved from Marks Fish Camp to Diamond Jim’s on Loop 197 in Texas City.
+Two weeks before the event, it was moved from Mark’s fish camp to Diamond Jim’s on Loop 197 in Texas City.
 One thousand people had paid $20 for all-you-can-eat wristbands and there was still $4,500 left over.
 They donated the unexpected windfall to the Sante Fe Education Foundation.

 By year two (2016), the Bash had formed a non-profit foundation.
 They had a logo, website, and a beer sponsor.
 With 9000 wristbands sold, 75 boiling teams and 35,000 pounds of crawfish, the Bash took over Highland Bayou Park.
-Mark, Tiny and Quentin and their volunteer friends had created a monster event and given $25,000 to charity to boot.
+That year, $25,000 went to charity.

-As the donations got bigger, the Bash foundation scrutinized charities to see where their money would go the farthest and do the most good.
-The three founders already had an affinity for veterans.
+As the donations got bigger, the Bash scrutinized charities to see where their money would go the farthest and do the most good.
+The founders already had an affinity for veterans.
 Quentin was a disabled vet.
 On Michael Berry’s radio show, they heard about Camp Hope, a local group helping some of the hardest hit veterans.

 Camp Hope was a place for the veterans with combat PTSD.
 Combat PTSD was ripping families apart and causing veterans to harm or kill themselves.
 Faith-based and run by David Maulsby, Camp Hope would use 100% of the Bash’s donation to provide interim housing and care for veterans.
-As importantly, Camp Hope would also host the immediate families who were coping with combat related PTSD.
+As importantly, Camp Hope would also host the immediate families who were also affected by combat related PTSD.
 The Bash folks met with Maulsby, toured the camp, and realized they’d found the focus for their event.